abenori/jlreq/jlreq-trimmarks.md

 # jlreq-trimmarks

 ## What is this?
 This package outputs trim marks.
-It works with [LuaTeX-ja](https://osdn.jp/projects/luatex-ja/wiki/FrontPage), pLaTeX or upLaTeX.
+It works with [LuaTeX-ja](https://osdn.jp/projects/luatex-ja/wiki/FrontPage) / pLaTeX / upLaTeX / dvipdfmx / Dvips / dviout.
 It provides the following.

 * Output trim marks
-* Set CropBox, TrimBox, ArtBox and BleedBox if possible.
+* Set TrimBox and BleedBox if possible.
 * Set the size of paper..

 ## How to use